 Contraband in prisons

-The safety and security of our prisons, staff, visitors, and prisoners is our top priority.
+The safety and security of our prisons, staff, visitors and the people we manage is paramount.
 We place significant emphasis on preventing and detecting contraband in prisons, and we are constantly working to stay one step ahead of new methods used to introduce contraband.

 • searches of vehicles and people entering prisons